Jeanne White, Ed.D.,

 Linda Dauksas, Ed.D.

 Dr. Dauksas earned her B.A. in special education/elementary education from the University of Northern Iowa, her M.A. in educational administration from Governors State University and her doctorate in instructional leadership from National Louis University.
-She has spent thirty years teaching and leading programs for children with special needs.
-Her specialty area is early childhood special education.
+She has spent over 30 years teaching and leading programs for young children with special needs.
 She has designed programs and delivered services for children from birth through eight years of age.
-Her ethnographic research portrays the importance of a paradigm that honors people first and along with her responsibility to teach others, it weaves her work as a school leader with educational practices creating possibility and promise for all young children, most importantly those with significant disabilities.
-Dr. Dauksas holds membership in the National Association for the Education of Young Children, Council for Exceptional Children, Association for Supervision and Curriculum Development, the Illinois Principals Association and the Illinois Alliance of Administrators of Special Education.
+Her ethnographic research portrays the importance of a paradigm that honors people first, along with her responsibility to teach others.
+Her writing weaves her work as a school leader with educational practices creating possibility and promise for all young children, most importantly those with significant disabilities.
+Dr. Dauksas holds membership in the National Association for the Education of Young Children, Council for Exceptional Children, Association for Supervision and Curriculum Development and the Illinois Association of Early Childhood Teacher Educators.
+Currently she is the director of the early childhood education program at Elmhurst College and continues her research on engaging families in the education of young children.

 LuEllen Doty, Ed.D.

-Dr. Doty earned a doctorate from the University of Kentucky and a M.Ed. from the University of Louisville in special education.
+Dr. Doty earned a doctorate from the University of Kentucky and an M.Ed. from the University of Louisville in special education.
 Her undergraduate degree was from Indiana University in elementary education.
-Her areas of specialty include early childhood special education and applications of technology in special education.
-Dr. Doty is the author of several educational publications, and has a forthcoming book from Magnum Press, Meeting Instructional Objectives for the Inclusive Classroom, co-authored with Dr. Michael Feldman.
-She is a member of the Council for Exceptional Children and the honor societies of Kappa Delta Phi and Phi Kappa Phi.
+Her areas of interest include transition and post secondary experiences, early childhood special education and applications of technology in special education.
+She is a member of the Council for Exceptional Children and the honor societies of Kappa Delta Pi and Phi Kappa Phi.
 Dr. Doty has served on the executive board of the Illinois Council for Exceptional Children and has presented nationally.
 She is the recipient of the Academic Advisor of the Year Award.

 Judy Fiene, Ed.D.